sketchfab/unreal-plugin/README.md

 An Unreal Importer plugin for Unreal Engine.
 Compatible with 4.18 onwards.
 Utilizes the tinygltf library for loading in the glTF 2.0 file format: https://github.com/syoyo/tinygltf

+## Note
+This plugin relies on a modified version of ZipUtility which can be found at https://github.com/GameLogicDesign/ZipUtility-ue4

 ## Installation

 1. Open the Unreal Editor.